theodoretliu/thesis/semester1.md

 types of functions.
 This includes functions like `concatenate` which I noted in my writeup were very difficult to express.

-As overall notes, Ivan noted two things:
+Overall, Ivan noted two things:

 1. "Practicality beats purity" - in Python and `mypy`, sometimes shortcuts are taken so that it is actually useful for the average person without getting